sajid-dsi/spring-component-framework/README.md

 #### 1. com.myapp.api

-  Define the api between the server and client
+  Define the api between modules.

 ```java
   //all below API is in this package;